incinn/barnz.dev/content/projects/countdown/index.md

 - have the ability to easily add/remove timers
 - confetti 🎉

-I decided against using any kind of frontend framework, as the scope of the project is fairly small.
+I decided against using any kind of front-end framework, as the scope of the project is fairly small.
-Besides, sometimes its just nice to do something **vanilla**.
+Besides, sometimes it's just nice to do something **vanilla**.
 The business logic of the project means it can all be done front-end, and requires no back-end infrastructure.

 ## Custom Timers
 The original version of the project only supported hardcoded dates.
-After a while it got annoying to have to re-deploy the application every time I wanted a new timer.
+After a while it got annoying to have to redeploy the application every time I wanted a new timer.
 I explored a couple of ways around that, eventually settling on handling timer data encoded in the URL.
 This has multiple benefits:
 - ability to add timers at will without redeploying
 - anyone could add timers they desire (once I've built the UI to allow it, coming soon!)
-- it is privacy respecting, as you'd need to know the url in order to see the timer
+- it is privacy respecting, as you'd need to know the URL in order to see the timer

-But also has a couple of drawbacks:
+But it also has a couple of drawbacks:
 - not able to revoke a timer once it has been shared
 - could potentially hit URL length limits with large text fields
 - long/ugly URLs